a-g-van-hamel-foundation/CETEIcean/README.md

-# CETEIcean extension for MediaWiki (beta)
+# CETEIcean extension for MediaWiki

 The CETEIcean extension is an extension to MediaWiki which implements the [CETEIcean](https://github.com/TEIC/CETEIcean) library (pronounce: `/sɪˈti:ʃn/`) to let users collaborate on [TEI XML](https://tei-c.org/) documents and present them on the wiki.
 CETEIcean converts your source document using HTML5 Custom Elements (CE) of the Web Components standards, preserving much of the structure of the original document.
 This extension attempts to combine the best of both worlds: XSLT for the initial stage of processing XML and JavaScript for registering CE and applying custom behaviours.

 Its support for working with TEI XML is twofold: first, TEI XML documents can be created, edited and displayed in a dedicated namespace of the wiki; and second, a parser function (`#cetei`) can be used to embed documents, or even discrete sections of them, inline in wikitext.

-This extension is being created for the CODECS website (https://codecs.vanhamel.nl), a project published by the [A. G. van Hamel Foundation for Celtic Studies](https://stichting.vanhamel.nl).
-It is currently in beta status and functionality at this stage is likely to be tied closely to the needs of the CODECS platform.
+Since this extension is created for the CODECS website (https://codecs.vanhamel.nl), a project published by the [A. G. van Hamel Foundation for Celtic Studies](https://stichting.vanhamel.nl), functionality at this stage is likely to be tied closely to the needs of the CODECS platform.
 It is not dependent on this environment, however, and you’re welcome to try it out and provide feedback or patches.

 ### Functionality: store and present documents
 This extension creates a dedicated namespace with the `Cetei:` namespace prefix, which is where TEI XML documents can be stored and displayed.